Tags: #global-citizens-united #network-states #essays #crypto

 **Given that the economy is an evolving complex system that's constantly computing, and humans are the substrates upon which this distributed computation is running, and that new technologies, which drive economic growth, arise within the minds of individual people, improving the material conditions of those least fortunate so that they can contribute to the global economy more productively will benefit _everyone_ on this planet, regardless of which country they call home.**

-For a more detailed exploration of this, read A Selfish and Computational Justification for Altruism here.
+*For a more detailed exploration of this, read [[A Selfish & Computational Justification for Global Wealth Redistribution]].

 While not necessary for survival, mentioning internet access rates across the world is worthwhile in this discussion.